IjzerenHein/famous-autolayout/README.md

 famous-autolayout
 ==========

 famous-autolayout implements Apple's Auto-layout Visual Format Language (VFL) for famo.us.
-Auto layout is a system which lets you perform lay out using mathematical relationships (constraints).
-Using (E)VFL you can create complex responsive layouts in no time:
+Auto layout is a system which lets you perform lay out using mathematical relationships (cassowary constraints).
+It is based on [autolayout.js](https://github.com/IjzerenHein/autolayout.js) and allows you to create complex responsive layouts in no time:

 ![screenshot](screenshot.gif)